Programme

 The panel will discuss strategies for attracting the next generation of educators.
 How can the trust sector create the supportive environment necessary within their schools to help emerging talent thrive?
 Together, they’ll explore how culture can be intentionally shaped to meet the expectations and values of new professionals entering education.

-Lunch, networking and exhibition
+Lunch, networking, and exhibition

 Workshops series two